andikleen/pmu-tools/ucevent/README.md

 # Other Projects providing uncore monitoring

-[Intel PCM](http://software.intel.com/en-us/articles/intel-performance-counter-monitor-a-better-way-to-measure-cpu-utilization) Runs from user space and provides a library.
+[Intel PCM](http://software.intel.com/en-us/articles/intel-performance-counter-monitor-a-better-way-to-measure-cpu-utilization) Provides high-level metrics.
+Runs from user space and provides a C++ library.

 [likwid](http://code.google.com/p/likwid/)

 [libpfm4](http://perfmon2.sourceforge.net/) has another program to convert (non derived) uncore events to perf form.

+[Vtune](https://software.intel.com/en-us/intel-vtune-amplifier-xe) (not open source) provides GUI and command line interfaces (sep) for uncore metrics.
+It also supports CPUs that are not supported by ucevent, such as Atom and client systems.

 # Author